Modbus Meter Configuration

 Standard Meter Model

-The Modbus protocol allows the Gateway to read one or more specific data registers in a compatible meter.
+The Modbus protocol allows the Gateway to read one or more specific data registers from a compatible meter.

-In general, electric meters are equipped with an RS485-Modbus communication port, while heating and water meters communicate via Mbus.
+Generally, electricity meters are equipped with an RS485-Modbus communication port, whereas heating and water meters communicate via M-Bus.

 By selecting the correct model, the Gateway will automatically read the corresponding registers.